FluSightNetwork/cdc-flusight-ensemble/README.md

  - A simple average of all models.
  - A weighted average with different weights for each model and metric, estimated by the degenerate EM algorithm.
+ - A weighted average with weights that vary by season-week or other features of the data or predictions themselves.

 ### Research use

+[Add something here about fair use for submissions that were provided with different licenses.]